kensanata/oddmuse6/README.md

 This file is for the people wanting to download and install Oddmuse 6.

+This is Oddmuse based on [Perl 6](https://perl6.org/) and [Cro](https://cro.services/).
+The current stable version of [Oddmuse](https://oddmuse.org/) is based on Perl 5 and `CGI.pm`, optionally using `Mojolicious` and `Mojolicious::Plugin::CGI`.
+I wanted to start a rewrite in order to get rid of the CGI module, and then I asked myself: why not go all the way‽ I might as well give Perl 6 a try.

 If you're a developer, see the [to do list](TODO.md).

 If you're curious, see the [feature list](FEATURES.md).